karisuchy/School_District_Analysis/README.md

 ## Overview

-Take in infomraotn from multiple sources to provide analysis, reporting, and  presentation materials regarding standardized test data.
+Take in information from multiple sources to provide analysis, reporting, and  presentation materials regarding standardized test data.
 The information is presented to the chief data scientist for a local schoo district.
 This report provides insights about performance trends and patterns so the school board and superintentent can make informed, strategic decisions reagrding budgets and priorities at both the school and district levels.

 The data prepared in this report
 Task is to preparing all standardized test data for analysis, reporting, and presentation to provide insights about performance trends and patterns.
 Insights are used to inform discussions and strategic decisions at the school and distrcit level.